d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-gluon.md

                             batch_size, pred_period, pred_len, prefixes)
 ```

-As we can see, the model achieves comparable perplexity, albeit within a shorter period of time, due to the code being more optimized.
+The model achieves comparable perplexity, albeit within a shorter period of time, due to the code being more optimized.

 ## Summary